CS207Team10/cs207-FinalProject/README.md

 ## Installation:

 All the classes and functions necessary to run the library were stored in chemkin.py.
-All the tests were stored in test_chemkin.py.
-Both files can be downloaded from our repository, or you can obtain them here
+All the tests were stored in tests folder.
+All of them can be downloaded from our repository, or you can obtain them here
 [chemkin.py](https://raw.githubusercontent.com/CS207Team10/cs207-FinalProject/master/chemkin.py), [test_chemkin.py](https://raw.githubusercontent.com/CS207Team10/cs207-FinalProject/master/test_chemkin.py).

 To use our program as library, move the two files into the same directory as your module, and